 Jeffrey Haynes, PhD, Professor of Politics Emeritus, London Metropolitan University

 Since Professor Samuel Huntington first aired his controversial ‘framework’ in the 1990s, inter-civilisational ‘clash’ and ‘dialogue’ have become mainstream issues in both international relations and in many countries’ domestic concerns.
-Thirty years on, this paper assesses the explanatory value of Huntington’s ‘clash of civilisations’ ‘paradigm’ or ‘framework’ and how this paradigm has fared in the perceptions of scholars and policy makers, the two audiences on which he focused.
+Thirty years on, Dr. Jeffrey Haynes assesses the explanatory value of Huntington’s ‘clash of civilisations’ ‘paradigm’ or ‘framework’ and how this paradigm has fared in the perceptions of scholars and policy makers, the two audiences on which he focused.

 Russia's Game on the Korean Peninsula and the Moscow-Beijing-Pyongyang Alignment, October-November 2018